top of page

 Dee Dee Hackett, singing at the Rizal.jpg

 Dee Dee Hackett, singing at the Rizal.
-Note bandstand with partially obscured name of the club.
-(Al Smith, courtesy of MOHAI)
+Note the bandstand with the partially obscured name of the club.
+(Museum of History & Industry, Al Smith Collection, 2014.49.071-075-01)

 Founded by Demetrio Ente, Rizal Hall first operated in 1933 as a taxi dance establishment, where working men could pay for a dance with female employees.
 The Moonlight Serenaders, a Filipino band featuring saxophonist Eusebio Francisco Osias, played here often.
-Ente moved the club to Stockton, Calif. in 1937 but on December 22, 1943, just in time for the Christmas season, the Rizal had a grand reopening in Seattle, thanks to owner Charlie Beale, who featured popular African American jazz musicians such as pianist Al Pierre, saxophonist Tootie Boyd, trumpeter Bob Russell and the popular vocalists Russell Jones, Dee Dee Hackett and Gloria Lawrence and dancer Tickle Toed Sonny Boy.
-In 1945, Boyd led a group here called Tootie Boyd’s Rizal Club Band, which suggests that the club was open at least through the last year of the war.
+Ente moved the club to Stockton, California, in 1937, but on December 22, 1943, just in time for the Christmas season, the Rizal had a grand reopening in Seattle, thanks to new owner Charlie Beale, who featured popular Black jazz musicians such as pianist Al Pierre, saxophonist Tootie Boyd, trumpeter Bob Russell, dancer Tickle Toed Sonny Boy, and the popular vocalists Russell Jones, Dee Dee Hackett and Gloria Lawrence.
+In 1945, Boyd led a group here called Tootie Boyd’s Rizal Club Band, which suggests that the club was open at least through the end of the war.

 The Rizal Club site today. .png